ritabc/rails-decision-log/README.md

     - Degraduate Super to Leader
     - assign leaders/supers to circles
   - Edit other Supers
+  - Add/update circle
+  - Delete circles (iff circle has no decisions)
   - Add/edit/delete any decision
   - Delete Super
 ## Goals for the Application